brandur/sorg/content/articles/soft-deletion.md

 Another consequence of soft deletion is that foreign keys are effectively lost.

 The major benefit of foreign keys is that they guarantee referential integrity.
 For example, say you have customers in one table that may refer to a number of invoices in another.
-Without foreign keys, you could delete a customer, but forget to remove its invoices, thereby leaving a bunch of orphaned invoices that reference an customer that's gone.
+Without foreign keys, you could delete a customer, but forget to remove its invoices, thereby leaving a bunch of orphaned invoices that reference a customer that's gone.

 With foreign keys, trying to remove that customer without removing the invoices first is an error: